HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 | Device | tag(0018,1000) Device Serial Number |
 {:.table-striped .table-bordered}

 The IDs collected are used to construct the Radiation Dose Summary resources and their related Irradiation Event resources.
 Then, these resources are shared with the FHIR server through a POST of a bundle.
-The bundle may contains temporary resources related to Patient, ImagingStudy, and other contextual resources, if the FHIR server has no reference of them.
+The bundle may contain temporary resources related to Patient, ImagingStudy, and other contextual resources, if the FHIR server has no reference of them.

 Once the resources are shared with the FHIR server, the Radiation Dose Summary Consumer can search and retrieve the resources from the FHIR server and use them for their own purpose.
-The RDSC actor can optionnaly enrich the FHIR server resources by posting a Composition document as profiled by the Radiation Summary Report.
+The RDSC actor can optionally enrich the FHIR server resources by posting a Composition document as profiled by the Radiation Summary Report.

 <a name="terminology"></a>